The Complete Plays: 1965 Overview

 ○ The majority of productions in 1965 were performed without an interval.

-○ Meet My Father was the final play to be directed by Stephen Joseph before his death in October 1967.
-He did live long enough to see his protege enjoy his first West End success with the same play, which set Alan Ayckbourn on the path to take over as Artistic Director of Theatre in the Round at the Library Theatre in 1972.
+○ Meet My Father was the final play to be directed unassisted by Stephen Joseph before his death in October 1967 (he did also direct Cock & Bull Story in 1965 but with the help of an assistant director, George Taylor).
+Stephen lived long enough to see his protégé enjoy his first West End success with the same play, which set Alan Ayckbourn on the path to take over as Artistic Director of Theatre in the Round at the Library Theatre in 1972.

 ○ Cock & Bull Story was actually set in Theatre in the Round at the Library Theatre, Scarborough, where the play was first performed!
-It is the only play in the history of the company to be specifically set in the company's home - although Screenplay (2014) featured four plays ostensibly set in Scarborough's former Odeon cinema before it became the home of the Stephen Joseph Theatre.
+It is the only play in the history of the company to be specifically set in the company's home.

 ○ See The Pretty Lights - part of the Out of Thin Air triple bill - marked the first premier of a play by the famed northern playwright, Alan Plater, at Theatre in the Round at the Library Theatre, Scarborough.